Matam, Guinea

-Matam is an urban sub-prefecture in the Conakry Region of Guinea and one of five in the capital Conakry.
-As of 2014 it had a population of 143,658 people.
+Matam is an urban sub-prefecture (commune) in the Conakry Region of Guinea and one of thirteen in the capital Conakry.
+Situated on the east coast of the Conakry peninsula (and immediately adjacent to the city centre at Kaloum), it covers an area of 6.2 km^{2} and at the 2014 Census it had a population of 143,658 people; at the 1 July 2025 Census the population had risen to 177,271 (preliminary census return).